mohammadr8za/bert_nlp/README.md

 ## 1. Tokenization:

-In the first step of every NLP project, raw text must be tokenized (splitted into words).
+In the first step of every NLP project, raw text must be tokenized (splitted into words or even subwords).
 Every algorithm has its own way of tokenization.
 In BERT, this process forms by splitting sentences into words and then subwords if required.
 For instance, consider the sentence below:

 **"Hello, how are you?"**